cyborgway-org/cyborgway-org/README.md

-<h1 align="center">Cyborg Way Technocracy Corporation - Creating Cybernetic Future for Cyborgs</h1>
+<h1 align="center">Cyborg Way Technocracy Corporation - Cybernetic Immortality</h1>

-Our goal is to accelerate the development of cybernetic technologies  and achive biological and cybernetic immortality within 3-10 years.
+Our goal is to accelerate the development of cybernetic technologies in order to achieve cybernetic immortality within 3-10 years.

-Get involved in our business and technological projects, ranging from the development of cybernetic implants to the creation of artificial intelligence!
+Get involved in our business and technological projects.
 Send us your resume and salary expectations and we will offer you a suitable position matching your skills and interests.

-Join us and take a step towards your immortality!
+Join us and take a step towards your cybernetic immortality!

 Welcome to our website [CyborgWay.org](https://cyborgway.org) and telegram bot [@CyborgWay_bot](https://t.me/cyborgway_bot).